SUSE/DeepSea/doc/source/runners/mgr.rst

 #########################

-The main function for the bootstrap runner is `ceph`.
+The main function for the bootstrap runner is `deploy`.

-salt-run bootstrap.ceph
+salt-run mgr.deploy

 This runner has different modes that it can run with.

 non_interactive: <True/False> (defaults to False)

+Also there is `remove`, `update` and ?

 .. include:: authors.rst